 Digital Photography Tips, Tutorials and Resources

+How do you get your photography site to rank in SEO?
 When someone searches online for images like yours, do your photos come up in the results?
 Using Search Engine Optimization (SEO) is critical for getting more eyes on your photography portfolio… and more clients.
 In this article, we’ll share the complete guide to SEO for photographers, including simple steps to rank your photos in Google.

 Before we dive into the steps to rank your photos, let’s briefly discuss why SEO is important for photographers.